sbidy/wiz_light/README.md

 Thanks to [@fabaff](https://github.com/fabaff) for the CLI tool and some code rework!

+Thanks to [@jarpatus](https://github.com/jarpatus) for the fedback and enhancements!

 ## :flight_departure: Dependencies
 This component has a dependency on `pywizlight` which will be installed automatically by Home Assistant.